crazybaud/MovieBloop/README.md

 Description
 ----------
 MovieBloop is an advanced searching tool for movie database, you can import IMDB database.
 For example, which movies are starring Marion Cotillard and Jean Dujardin, after 1995, in DVD edition ?
+Main goal is to mix search parameters as much as we can.

 Version
 -------